Compression Force Deflection

 Read More

-Adding a gasket to seal a device, whether it is keeping out dust, air, water, or something else, seems like it would be an easy part of design.
-However, there are a multitude of material options available for most applications.
-Choosing the right one may require some research.
-This is why we are starting a blog series outlining the features and benefits associated with the many foams that fit into this large subset of gasket material options: Foams for Low Clamping Force Seals
+Adding a gasket to seal a device, whether it is keeping out dust, air, water, or something else, seems like it would be an easy part of the design.
+However, there are many material options available for most gasket applications.
+Choosing the best material may require some research.
+This is why we are starting a blog series outlining the features and benefits associated with the various foams that fit into this large subset of gasket material options: Foams for Low Clamping Force Seals

 Read More